algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Quality-Assurance/TestPlan.md

 | TC_3         	| Check the distance to origin in Vector 3                            	| Dotnet run on the project  	| Vector3(1.0, 2.0, 3.0) 	| Distance to origin in Vector 3: 3.741657         	| Distance to origin in Vector 3: 3.741657         	| Pass      	|
 | TC_4         	| Check the percent distance to origin in Vector 3                    	| Dotnet run on the project  	| Vector3(1.0, 2.0, 3.0) 	| Percent distance to origin in Vector 3: 1.870829 	| Percent distance to origin in Vector 3: 1.870829 	| Pass      	|
 | TC_5         	| Know if the user use a Mac or a Windows to import dll or dylib file 	| Dotnet run on the project  	| /                      	| Run successfully on Windows                      	| Not as expected                                  	| Fail      	|

+# Acceptance criteria
+- All tests should run
+- All tests should pass
+- The code should be readable and commented
+- The code should be usable without crashes

 # Glossary
 | Words                                                                     	| Definition                                                                                                                                                                                                                                                                                                                                                                                                            	|